 - (2) Call or tell your landlord, and

 - (3) Keep a record of your communications with your landlord.

 - If you are not able to convince your landlord to take action, contact Montana Legal Services Association:

 - Help Line: 1-800-666-6899

-This pamphlet is meant to give basic legal information, not legal advice about your problem.
+This article is meant to give basic legal information, not legal advice about your problem.
 The law changes often and each case is different.
-This pamphlet may not apply to your problem.
+This article may not apply to your problem.
 You should not rely on it only.
 Please talk to an attorney about your problem.